-1. Store cartons of plank and/or tile with cartons stacked no more than 5: Inspect your cartons at the time of pick up or delivery, do not deliver with metal bands strapped too tight or improper methods damaging the boxes during the delivery process, includes overstocking and/or placing cartons vertically or on the sides, and/or over stacking more than 5 high this may allow cartons to bend improperly during storage or transportation.

-2. Materials must be acclimated in climate-controlled locations with constant Ambient Temperatures 65°F (approx. 18C) for 72 hours before, during, and after the start of the installation.
+- 1. Store cartons of plank and/or tile with cartons stacked no more than 5: Inspect your cartons at the time of pick up or delivery, do not deliver with metal bands strapped too tight or improper methods damaging the boxes during the delivery process, includes overstocking and/or placing cartons vertically or on the sides, and/or over stacking more than 5 high this may allow cartons to bend improperly during storage or transportation. - Materials must be acclimated in climate-controlled locations with constant Ambient Temperatures 2.
+65°F (approx. 18C) for 48 hours before, during, and after the start of the installation.
 With proper documentation of the proper moisture content (M/C) PRE-TESTING OF THE HARDWOOD AND THE SUBFLOOR.
 SEE NWFA FOR ALL DETAILS.
 Store cartons lying flat at all times and protect from direct sunlight during acclimation and installation.
 Open both ends of the boxes to properly acclimatize.
-If flooring is shrink-wrapped or plastic wrapped, the wrap must be taken off the box and the flooring to be properly acclimated.
 Cross Stacking is recommended and mixing from 3 boxes for a uniform installation.
 For extreme heat, use temporary protection prior to full or partial occupancy of the building.
-Ram Board is recommended for floor protection with all above and construction-related work, paint, drywall plumbing, etc. to be completed prior to Installation.

-3.A.
-Materials must be installed in climate-controlled locations with ambient temperature range 65°F - 85°F (20°- 29°C) for the life of the installation.
+Ram Board is recommended for floor protection with all above and construction-related work, paint, drywall plumbing, etc. to be completed prior to Installation. - 3.A.
+Materials must be installed in climate-controlled locations with ambient temperature range 65°F -85°F (20°- 29°C) for the life of the installation.
 Jobsite mimicked conditions such as torpedo heaters, fans, etc. do not meet proper requirements.
 Climate-controlled conditioned space is equivalent to working/living conditions during occupancy.
 Conditioned space is required; the definition is an enclosed space within a building where there is intentional control of the space has defined limits using natural, electrical, or mechanical means.
 Conditioned space is an area or room within the building that is intentionally heated or cooled, and humidified or dehumidified, to be maintained at the same expected conditions as the living/working interior space either for the comfort of occupants or for preserving temperature and humidity sensitive goods.